rust-lang/book/src/ch16-00-concurrency.md

 execute independently, and _parallel programming_, in which different parts of a program execute at the same time, are becoming increasingly important as more computers take advantage of their multiple processors.
-Historically, programming in these contexts has been difficult and error prone.
+Historically, programming in these contexts has been difficult and error-prone.
 Rust hopes to change that.

 Initially, the Rust team thought that ensuring memory safety and preventing